The Top Ways to Get Real Estate Clients

 5. Create a professional website.

-Your marketing efforts are working!
-Now, potential clients want to know more about your services.
-One of the first things they will do is research you online.
+Potential clients want to know more about your services.
 A well-designed website can help establish your brand and set you apart from the competition.
-On the flip side, an agent without a website will miss out on new leads.

 Your website is a place for you to educate potential clients and provide them with valuable resources.
-In addition to having a personal bio, a list of services, and glowing testimonials, don’t forget to mention that you have real estate agent insurance (if you do!)
+In addition to having a personal bio, a list of services, and glowing testimonials, don’t forget to mention that you have real estate agent insurance.

 Business insurance for real estate agents can help cover the risks associated with your business and protect you from damaging claims.
 In some states, you may be legally required to have insurance.
-In any case, proof of coverage can help your clients feel good about your business.
+Here are three core policies for a real estate business that we recommend:

 Get Insured in Under 10 Minutes